robert2021south/docs.robertwp.com/rw-postviewstats-pro/en/cleaner.md

-# 📦 View Count Data Cleaner - User Guide (Concise Views Counter Pro)
+# 📦 Data Cleaner - User Guide (RW PostViewStats Pro)

 ## Overview

-The Data Cleaner allows you to **delete old view count records** to reduce database size and improve site performance.
+The Data Cleaner allows you to remove outdated daily view records, helping reduce database size while always keeping recent valid statistics.

-You can clean data by **Post Type** and optionally by **Date Limit**.
-The Pro version supports cleaning custom post types as well.
+It **never deletes all data** at once — recent view data is always preserved.

+Lite and Pro versions behave differently regarding date limits and supported post types.

 ---

 ## 🔧 How to Use

-1. Go to your WordPress Dashboard → **Tools → Clear View Count Data**
+1. Go to **RW PostViewStats Pro → Data Cleaner** in your WordPress dashboard.
 2. Select the **Post Type** you want to clean.
-3. (Optional) Enter a **Date Limit** in the format `YYYYMMDD`
+3. (Pro Only) Enter a **Date Limit** in the format `YYYYMMDD`
    - Only records **older than this date** will be deleted.
    - Example: Entering `20250501` will delete records **before May 1, 2025**.
 4. Click **[Clean up now]** to execute the cleanup.